Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 When you’re dehydrated, your body feels tired, and it doesn’t digest food as well either (14).

-Make sure that you rehydrate with lots of fluids, especially water, to help your body recover from whatever damage that that time off did to it.
+Make sure you rehydrate with lots of fluids, particularly water, to help your body recover from whatever damage that that time off did to it.

 What if you don’t like the taste of plain water?
-Don’t go for fruit juices.
+Don’t opt for fruit juices.
 They are high in sugar and if you drink a lot of them, they can cause you to gain weight.
-Drinking too much fruit juice might also leave your body lacking in essential micronutrients that it needs from other sources.
+Drinking too much fruit juice may also leave your body lacking in essential micronutrients that it needs from other sources.

 Instead, flavor your water with lemon slices and other fruit pieces to make it more appealing.